HLGFA: High-Low Resolution Guided Feature Alignment for Unsupervised Anomaly Detection: Abstract

 \section{Abstract}

-Unsupervised industrial anomaly detection (UAD) is essential for modern manufacturing inspection, where defect samples are scarce and reliable detection is required.
-In this paper, we propose \textbf{HLGFA}, a high-low resolution guided feature alignment framework that learns normality by modeling cross-resolution feature consistency between high-resolution and low-resolution representations of normal samples, instead of relying on pixel-level reconstruction.
-Dual-resolution inputs are processed by a shared frozen backbone to extract multi-level features, and high-resolution representations are decomposed into structure and detail priors to guide the refinement of low-resolution features through conditional modulation and gated residual correction.
-During inference, anomalies are naturally identified as regions where cross-resolution alignment breaks down.
-In addition, a noise-aware data augmentation strategy is introduced to suppress nuisance-induced responses commonly observed in industrial environments.
-Extensive experiments on standard benchmarks demonstrate the effectiveness of HLGFA, achieving \textbf{97.9\% pixel-level AUROC} and \textbf{97.5\% image-level AUROC} on the MVTec AD dataset, outperforming representative reconstruction-based and feature-based methods.
+Unsupervised industrial anomaly detection (UAD) is critical for automated visual inspection in modern manufacturing, where defect samples are scarce and annotation is costly.
+Existing reconstruction- and memory-based approaches, while promising, often suffer from unstable anomaly responses and high inference complexity.
+We propose HLGFA, a high--low resolution guided feature alignment framework that learns normality through cross-resolution feature consistency, without explicit reconstruction or external memory.
+A shared frozen backbone extracts multi-level features from dual-resolution inputs; high-resolution features are decomposed into structure and detail priors, which guide low-resolution feature refinement via conditional modulation and gated residual correction.
+At inference, anomalies naturally emerge as regions where cross-resolution alignment breaks down.
+A noise-aware augmentation strategy is further introduced to suppress nuisance-induced false positives in real industrial environments.
+Experiments on MVTec AD and VisA demonstrate the effectiveness of HLGFA, achieving 98.0\% pixel-level AUROC on MVTec AD, and 97.9\% pixel-level AUROC on VisA, delivering consistent detection and localization performance across diverse industrial defect categories.

 \keywords{Unsupervised Anomaly Detection \and Feature Alignment \and Multi-Resolution Learning}